jbranchaud/til/internet/exclude-whitespace-changes-from-github-diffs.md

-# Exclude Whitespace From GitHub Diffs
+# Exclude Whitespace Changes From GitHub Diffs

 If you run a tidy ship and use plugins like [vim-spacejam](https://github.com/rondale-sc/vim-spacejam), then whitespace